 Suggested reading: Survival Improvised cooking techniques that we should all know

-Homeless survival lessons – The mental courage only few of us have
+Homeless survival lessons – The mental courage only a few of us have

 Suggested reading: Survivor mind – prepping starts with you!

-Homelessness is a real problem everywhere and it’s a true survival tests for most of the homeless.
-Knowing more about them and learning from these homeless survival lessons is a good way to prepare for any emergency situation that can change or life in minutes.
+Homelessness is a real problem everywhere.
+It’s a real survival test for most of the homeless.
+Knowing more about them and learning from these homeless survival lessons is an excellent way to prepare for any emergency situation that can change or life in minutes.